Call Me by Your Name (film): Principal photography

-Principal photography began on May 9, 2016, and wrapped in June 2016, lasting around 33 days.
+Principal photography began on May 9, 2016, and wrapped in June, lasting around 33 days.
 The film was shot primarily in Crema and the surrounding province of Cremona.
 An unusual series of rainstorms coincided with the shooting schedule, with heavy rain on 28 of the shooting days.
 Scenes set in the nearby villages Pandino and Moscazzano were filmed between May 17 and 19, and shooting in Crema began on June 1.
 Additional outdoor scenes were shot on December 4, 2016.
 The City of Crema invested €18,000 in the film, including a publicity campaign costing €7,500.

 The arch of Torrazzo at Crema Cathedral and several historical locations in the streets of Crema and Pandino were chosen during production.
 Businesses requested compensation for financial losses caused by the closure, which was scheduled for May 30 and 31.
 Two days' filming at the cathedral were postponed due to the rainy weather.
 Filming also took place in the Lodigiano area near Crespiatica and in two small towns near Crema, Montodine and Ripalta.
 The archaeological discovery scene was filmed at the Grottoes of Catullus in Sirmione on the Brescian shores of Lake Garda.
 The trip to Bergamo was filmed at the exterior of multiple historical buildings, including Bergamo Cathedral, the Santa Maria Maggiore, the courtyard of Liceo Classico Paolo Sarpi in Piazza Rosate and the University of Sciences, Letters and Arts.
 The train station scenes were filmed at Pizzighettone.
-Because of security concerns, the production team was only granted permission to film at the Cascate del Serio in Valbondione for half an hour.
+Because of security concerns, the production team was granted permission to film at the Cascate del Serio in Valbondione for only half an hour.

 Before and during filming, the actors lived in Crema and were able to experience small-town life.
 Guadagnino engaged with the cast and filmmakers and often cooked for them and showed films at his house.
 Hammer and Chalamet, who did not have to do a screen test together, met for the first time during production in Crema.
 Before filming began, they spent a month together, watching TV and going to local restaurants.
-"We'd hang out with each other all the time, because we were pretty much the only Americans there, and we were able to defend one another and really get to know one another," Chalamet said.
+"We'd hang out with each other all the time, because we were pretty much the only Americans there, and we were able to defend one another and really get to know one another", Chalamet said.
 During the first two days of production, Guadagnino read the script with the cast.
 The first scene that Hammer and Chalamet rehearsed was the kissing scene, and they spent several days filming nude.
 "I've never been so intimately involved with a director before.
 Luca was able to look at me and completely undress me," Hammer said.